icinganalysis/icinganalysis.github.io/content/Porter Perkins.md

 ## Books

-- In-Flight Icing Paperback – January 1, 2001, by Porter J. Perkins, Sporty's Pilot Shop (I have not been able to find a copy of this)
+- Perkins, Porter J., "In-Flight Icing", Paperback – January 1, 2001.
+Sporty's Pilot Shop (I have not been able to find a copy of this)